Here at ReferralMD, we are dedicated to helping healthcare providers throughout the nation to better manage their

 - Online Marketing: Optimized profile for search engines and community referral patterns.
 Know where your best partnerships send their referrals so you can increase your referral sources.

 - Referral Management: Track the status of patient appointments between organizations.
 Improve patient wait times and outcomes.

 - Task Reminders: We remind you of important tasks to follow up on every day including messages, patient appointment reminders, referral approvals, and no-shows.

 - Customer Service: 2-way communication with referring partners and patients improves your customer service and reputation.

 However, ReferralMD is not just a technology provider — we partner with our clients to ensure their continued success by understanding their business needs, listening to their product feedback, and providing regular access to our management team.
 We also understand that the successful adoption of the software is required in order for healthcare providers to quickly reap the benefits of the system.
 That is why we have developed the most comprehensive implementation program and an experienced and talented team of project managers, business analysts, trainers, and account managers who are dedicated to supporting your organization throughout the entire life of the relationship.

-Please send us your feedback and let us know if you found our guide to be helpful.
+Please send us your feedback and let us know if you found our guide to getting more patients to be helpful.
 If you are interested in learning more about either ReferralMD or Agency Other, leave us a comment below or contact us directly.
 Thank you for taking the time to check out this ultimate guide to getting more patients online.
 We look forward to hearing from you.